tracker1/node-no-proxy/README.md

 #### WARNING

-If you are using a node version prior to Node 8, you need to install `parse-url` as a dependency.
+If you are using a node version prior to Node 8, you need to install `url-parse` as a dependency.